falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 | 700, 500      | 620, 0        |
 | 1200, 720     | 660, 720      |

-I warped the original image, following the source and destination points *(Pipeline line 12)*:
+I warped the original image, following the source and destination points *(Pipeline line 14)*:

 ![Warp Image][image7]

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I converted the image from RGB color space to HSL (hue, saturation, lightness) color space. *(Pipeline line 5)*
+I converted the image from RGB color space to HSL (hue, saturation, lightness) color space *(Pipeline line 17)*.

 ![HSL Warp Image][image8]

-To view the best result after apply a image filter, I tested two algorithms: Sobel and Binary S Channel.
-In my first approach, I prefered to use Binary S Channel, but the values did not convert to find the lane lines correctly.
-Then I combined S Channel with Sobel and the results were better, but not good enough.
-Then I tested only Sobel and the algorithm resulted in a good behavior for different situations.
-The following picture contain the comparation of S-Channel and Sobel for an image.
+To view the best result after apply a image filter, I tested two algorithms: Sobel and Binary S-Channel.
+In my first approach, I prefered to use Binary S-Channel, but the algorithm didn't find the line lanes correctly.
+Then I combined S-Channel with Sobel and the results were better, but not good enough.
+Then I tested Sobel algorihtm alone - this procedure had good results for different situations.
+The following image contain the comparison of S-Channel and Sobel algorithms.

 ![S-Channel and Sobel Image][image9]

-As Sobel algorithm returned better results, I kept it only.
+As Sobel algorithm returned better results, I kept it only *(Pipeline line 24)*.
 Sobel algorithm uses the following approachs:
 * Directional Thresh
 * Magnitude Thresh
 * ABS Thresh (X direction only)

 I tuned the parameters of Sobel algorithm to improve the results.
-The directional thresh has none or little important in the final resul.
-The majors thresh were ABS and Mag Thresh.
+The directional thresh has none or little important in the final result.
+The majors thresh contributions were ABS and Mag Thresh.
 Using ABS Thresh in Y direction, the result was worse then Binary S Channel approach.

-To improve the results, I cutted of some parts of the image after apply Sobel algorithm to help the to polynomial function discover the line lanes.
-The image was cutted near the paralel lane lines to increase the performance and discard some other information that can mislead the algorithm.
+To improve the results above, I cutted of some parts of the image after apply Sobel algorithm to help the 2nd order polynomial function discovers the lane line.
+The image was cutted near the lane lines expected positions to increase the performance and discard some other information that can mislead the algorithm *(Pipeline line 26-28)*.
 The results is shown below.

 ![Sobel ROI][image10]